Tracy is the founder and lead guide for Off The Beaten Track WA and has a huge passion for getting people outdoors!

 Andrew has always loved the outdoors and spent his 20s cycling through many UK hillsides.
 After arriving in WA, his love of road cycling morphed to a passion for mountain biking, hiking and camping.

-His sense of adventure has led Andrew to Mt Snowden and the Black Mountains in Wales, the Grampians in Victoria, Cape to Cape, Overland Track, Tasmania and the Stirling Ranges here in Western Australia.
+His sense of adventure has led Andrew to Mt Snowden and the Black Mountains in Wales, the Grampians in Victoria, Cape to Cape, Overland Track in Tasmania and the Stirling Ranges here in Western Australia.

 He will soon be adding some Karajini trails to his long list of hiking achievements or rather crossing it off his long bucket list of hiking goals!